jorges119/AdventOfCode-2021/README.md

 The third and last row indicate the ranking for each part.
 Empty cells mean no participation.

-I am using the AdventOfCode challenge as a means to familiarize myself with Scala so the code here is by no means the best solution (hence the low rankings XD).
+I am using the AdventOfCode challenge as a means to familiarize myself with Scala so the code here is by no means the best solution (hence the low rankings XD, and also **WHO WAKES UP AT 6AM FOR THIS!?**).
 If you want quality solutions please [visit this repo](https://github.com/FlorianCassayre/AdventOfCode-2021) which I like to check after I find a solution for ideas on how to improve my usage of Scala (altought I leave my original answers in this repo for the judgement of everyone else).

 ## Usage